 The biostatistics group has a pivotal role in sustaining and improving the quality of the quantitative research that is done at OUCRU.
 We collaborate with all the other OUCRU research groups as well as with the clinical trials unit in all stages of the study.
-We advise on study conception and design, as well as on data collection; we support the researchers in formulating the model that best answers their research question and in performing the analyses; and we give critical appraisal of how to interpret and communicate results.
+We advise on study conception, study design, and data collection; we advise on analysis of the data or perform the data analysis ourselves, and we give a critical appraisal of how to interpret and communicate results.
 Besides, we enhance the statistical skills of our fellow researchers via both basic and advanced courses on statistical methods.
 Furthermore, we perform methodological research on statistical methods.

 - Lam Phung Khanh: post-doc, mostly working on dengue

-- Thao Le Thi Phuong: PhD student, working on tuberculous meningitis
+- Trinh Dong Huu Khanh: PhD student, working on tuberculous meningitis

-- Van Cao Thao: research assistant, general statistical advisor
+- Nguyet Nguyen Thi Minh: research assistant, general statistical advisor

-- Vuong Nguyen Lam: research assistant, working on dengue
+- Vuong Nguyen Lam: PhD student, working on dengue

 Some specific research projects

 - The trajectory of markers and their role in disease progression.
-Often the primary interest is in a clinical outcome like disease, death or cure.
+Often the primary interest is in a clinical outcome like severe disease, death, or cure.
 Markers of disease progression provide important intermediate information.
-They may even serve as surrogate study outcome if the clinical outcome needs too long follow-up to observe.
-We study the role of RNA and platelet count in dengue patients, fungal counts in patients with cryptococcal meningitis and plasma sodium level in patients with tuberculous meningitis.
+They may even serve as surrogate study outcomes if the clinical outcome needs too long follow-up to observe.
+We study the role of RNA and platelet count in dengue patients, fungal counts in patients with cryptococcal meningitis, and plasma sodium level in patients with tuberculous meningitis.
 Because they reflect disease progression, such markers typically vary over time within individuals.
 We use statistical models for a proper description of their trajectories and their relation with the clinical outcome.